-- 1. In the Tools toolbar, select the Perspective △ tool from the Contour Editor drop-down menu or press Alt + 0. - 2.
-In the Camera or Drawing view, select a drawing to deform. - 3.
-Click and drag the different anchor points to deform the shape.
+- 1. In the Tools toolbar, select the Perspective $\triangle$ tool from the Contour Editor drop-down menu or press Alt + 0. - 2.
+In the Camera or Drawing view, select the artwork you want to deform by doing one of the following: - · Click on a drawing stroke to select it. - Draw a lasso around drawing strokes to select them simultaneously.